novoda/spikes/multiplatform-movies/README.md

 # Multiplatform Movies

-An kotlin multiplatform project hosting an android and ios application to render content from [themoviedb](https://www.themoviedb.org/).
+An kotlin multiplatform project hosting an android, ios and react application to render content from [themoviedb](https://www.themoviedb.org/).

 ## Setup